withastro/docs/src/pages/en/migrate.md

 To make migrating easier, a new [legacy flag](/en/reference/configuration-reference/#legacyastroflavoredmarkdown) can be used to re-enable previous Markdown features.

+### `<Markdown />` Component Removed

+If you were previously using Astro’s built-in `<Markdown />` component, this has been moved to a separate package.
+You will now need to install `@astrojs/markdown` and update your imports accordingly.
+For more details, see [the `@astrojs/markdown` README](https://github.com/withastro/astro/tree/main/packages/markdown/component).

 ## Migrate to v1.0.0-beta

 On April 4, 2022 we released the Astro 1.0 Beta! 🎉